umutdmr/umutdmr/README.md

 ### Hi there 👋
-Sophomore CS student at Bogazici University
+Senior CS student at Bogazici University

 - 🌱 I’m currently learning android development using Kotlin language and game development using Unity game engine.
 - 📫 How to reach me: umutdmr315@gmail.com